manumorante/middleman-bootstrap/README.md

 # Static Boosted

-Static Boosted is a Middleman and Bootstrap kick-start project based on HTML 5 Bolierplate.
+Static Boosted is a Middleman, AngularJS and Bootstrap kick-start project based on HTML 5 Bolierplate.

 ### Middleman